Giant-Bomb-Preservation-Project/gb-dl-checker/README.md

 Checks Giant Bomb Preservation Project download folders for known filesizes of highest quality videos.

 If videos are found they are re-named based on the API Dump/Show CSV.
-Missing episodes or episodes with lower quality will (hopefully) be flagged in the output log.
+Missing episodes or episodes with lower quality will be flagged in the output log.

 Loading only the API dump will search and rename files across multiple shows.